webdriverio-community/wdio-video-reporter/README.md

 Thanks
 ======

-Thanks to [Johnson E](https://github.com/jonn-set) for fixing Cucumber support which alot of users have asked for.
+Thanks to [Johnson E](https://github.com/jonn-set) for fixing Cucumber support which a lot of users have asked for.